 \subsection{Multi-modal Fusion Encoder}

-As illustrated in Figure \ref{fig2} (b), the fusion encoding module consists of 6 layers, each incorporating self-attention, points cross-attention, and image cross-attention.
-In accordance with the standard Transformer architecture, the BEV queries are subjected to self-attention following initialization.
-Subsequently, points cross-attention is executed to facilitate the integration of LiDAR features, which is further enhanced through image cross-attention to fuse image features.
+As illustrated in Figure \ref{fig2} (b), the fusion encoding module consists of 6 layers, each incorporating self-attention, points cross-attention, and images cross-attention.
+In accordance with the standard transformer architecture, the BEV queries are subjected to self-attention following initialization.
+Subsequently, points cross-attention is executed to facilitate the integration of LiDAR features, which is further enhanced through images cross-attention to fuse image features.
 The encoding layer outputs the updated queries as input to the next layer after being processed through a feed-forward network.
 After 6 layers of fusion encoding, the final multimodal fusion BEV features are obtained.

-\paragraph{BEV Queries}
+\paragraph{BEV Queries.}

-Following BEVFormer, we partition the BEV space within the surrounding ROI range around the vehicle's center into a grid of $H*W$ cells.
+We partition the BEV space within the surrounding region of interest (ROI) range around the vehicle's center into a grid of $H{\times}W$ cells.
 Correspondingly, we define a set of learnable parameters $Q$ to serve as the queries for the BEV space.
 Each $q$ corresponds to a cell in the BEV space.
-Prior to inputting Q into the fusion encoder, the BEV queries are subjected to position encoding based on their corresponding BEV spatial coordinates.
+Prior to inputting Q into the fusion encoder, the BEV queries are subjected to position encoding based on their corresponding BEV spatial coordinates~\citep{li2022bevformer}.

-\paragraph{Self-Attention}
+\paragraph{Self-Attention.}